 the state of being useful

 Sara's most recent writing project combined feminism and architecture to create a collection of poems that use architecture and urbanism as a metaphor to discuss gender and the female experience.
 These poems sit somewhere between poetry and commentary and Sara recently performed them at an architecture conference in Wellington.
-Sara continues to write about place and memory as well as bringing themes of gender and feminism into her work.
+Sara continues to write about place and memory as well as bringing themes of gender and feminism into their work.

 a poets pedagogy